tomolopolis/clinical_sum/README.md

 To reproduce results of the MIMIC-III experiments:

-- Install the dependencies, (stronly recommend using a virtualenv / venv / conda env).
+- Install the dependencies, (strongly recommend using a virtualenv / venv / conda env).

+For example:
 <pre>
 $ conda create -n clinc_redun python=3.7
 $ conda activate clinc_redun